ralph-groupscholar/groupscholar-support-triage/ralph-progress.md

 # Ralph Progress Log

+## Iteration 22
+- Added resolution velocity and SLA compliance panels to highlight throughput and on-time performance.
+- Implemented new analytics for 7-day intake vs resolution and 30-day median close time.
+- Expanded weekly brief output with throughput and SLA performance callouts.

+## Iteration 23
+- Added a signal breakdown panel with channel, category, and urgency mix visualizations.
+- Extended weekly brief output with top channel, category, and urgency signals.
+- Added supporting UI styles for signal cards and distribution bars.

+## Iteration 21
+- Added case aging and channel mix panels to visualize bottlenecks and demand sources.
+- Implemented new client-side summaries for median case age and channel distribution.
+- Styled the new insight cards to match the triage dashboard look and feel.

 ## Iteration 43
 - Started Group Scholar Support Triage as a local-first web desk for scholar support cases.
 - Implemented intake, urgency scoring, priority queue, action list, and weekly brief output.